 One of the things you will need to think about at this stage of the project lifecycle is the tools you will use to power your business.
 Startup Stash is a directory of tools (both free and paid-for) that you can utilize at the start of your business journey.
 In addition to that check our directory of tools, that we’ve checked and used during our startup journey.

-Stage three: the growth stage (also known as the expansion stage or ascent stage)
+Stage three: the growth stage

 Your startup is now bringing in money, and profits are rapidly growing.
 Awesome!